henrik42/solo/README.md

 We have (at least) two options:

-* deploy _Solo_ as a WAR: we build a WAR containing all of _Solo's_ dependencies (except log4j) incl. a `web.xml`.
-This can then be deployed side-by-side with the host-application [1].
+* __WAR deployment__: we build a WAR containing all of _Solo's_
+  dependencies (except log4j) incl. a `web.xml`.
+This can then be deployed side-by-side with the JEE host-application [1].

-  We'll need no jump-starter in this case, since the `web.xml` will register a Ring servlet with the web-container which will then wait for incoming requests.
+  We'll need no jump-starter in this case, since the `web.xml` will register a Ring servlet with the web-container which will initialize/start the servlet and then wait for incoming requests.

   If you like, you can use the initialization phase of the web-app to start an nREPL server.

-* deploy only _Solo's_ "backend"-JARs (`solo.core` and `solo.nrepl`
+* __Module Deployment__: we deploy only _Solo's_ "backend"-JAR
-  and their dependencies, maybe `solo.swank` if you like) to the app-server running the host application (as _modules_; see above).
+  (`solo.core` and `solo.nrepl` and their dependencies, maybe `solo.swank` if you like) as _modules_ (see above) to the app-server running the host application.

-  In this case we need to jump-start `solo.repl` so that we can access it remotely.
+  In this case we need to jump-start `solo.repl` so that we can access it remotely (remember -- it's not a web-app in this case).

-  Then we use jetty (in a separate JVM; or you could use any web-server even the one running the _Solo_ backend) to host `solo.web` and use nREPL clients for delegating calls to `solo.core` functions remotely to the nREPL server.
+  Then we use Jetty (in a __separate__ JVM; or you could use any web-server even the one running the _Solo_ backend) to host `solo.web` and use nREPL clients for delegating calls from `solo-web` to `solo.core` functions remotely to the nREPL server.

+  Now we have a distributed application.

   This second options makes sense if you want to work on _Solo's_ web-layer (which we will in step eight++) and you may have to change